Fr. Charles Mangano & Laurie Mangano

 Although the Mater Dei Music Ministry was officially formed as a corporation after this experience, the story behind Mater Dei actually began decades earlier - during the childhood of both Father Charles and his sister, Laurie.
 As children, the brother and sister knew that they loved to sing . . . and, as teenagers, realized that this love of singing was a gift from God.
 After years of singing together at church functions, ceremonies and family gatherings, Father Charles and Laurie discovered that not only had God given them this gift of music, but there was so much good they could do in spreading God's word through song and prayer, and helping all of God's people gain a renewed sense of faith.

 After being ordained a Roman Catholic Priest in 1990, and with the encouragement and support of his parishioners, family and friends, Father Charles began recording albums - with the goal of bringing people closer to God through his music, and to aid them in their journey towards wholeness and salvation.
 After the enthusiastic response to his first album, parishioners soon requested a second album.
 Knowing that Laurie shared his gift, as well as the desire to sing for God, he approached his sister with the idea of developing a music ministry.
 At that time, Laurie was a wife, mother and successful model (gracing the pages of the New York Times and Modern Bride) . . . who also years earlier had a budding solo pop music career.
-However, although she enjoyed performing pop music, she felt unfulfilled.
+However, although she enjoyed performing pop music, she felt unfulfilled, and she preferred singing songs with meaning and purpose, as those she sang in church for God.
 Singing with her brother, and singing for God, would give purpose to her song...and she knew she, too, had found her true calling when she accepted Father Charles' offer to join him in his music ministry and apostolic work.